 Home to 100 million people, including 100,000 expats, Vietnam is attracting foreign families like never before thanks to having one of the fastest-growing economies worldwide.
 As the country emerges onto the world stage, many Vietnamese industries are desperate for highly-skilled foreign workers and investors to help guide their small-and-medium sized businesses.
 PwC even predicts Vietnam will be a top 20 global economy by 2050.

 There has never been a better time to become an expat, and that applies to Vietnam especially – but what should you know before you go?
-Our full guide on becoming an expat and living in Vietnam in 2022 should help you.
+Our full guide on becoming an expat and living in Vietnam will help you.
 We cover the practical details expats should consider before making the move, including upfronts costs, the visa requirements to live and work in Vietnam, the Vietnam tax system and where to live.

 Vietnam’s ascendancy is staggering and owes a lot to its Doi Moi reform policy, implemented in the 1980s, which has propelled it from a traditional to a modern economy.
 Many expats are drawn to Vietnam’s fast-growing tourism sector, but telecommunications, exports and finance are among the many industries on the up-and-up.